23yem/Natural_Language_Processing_Note/Logistic Regression.md

 ### Putting it All Together

-Cycle - Here's a simple three-step cycle:
+Cycle - Here's a simple three-step cycle for converting text data to data that is ready to be fed into Machine Learning Models:
 1. Create **Frequency Dictionary**
 2. **Preprocess** each sentence in the database
 3. **Extract features** from each sentence in the database into a matrix so that each row in the matrix represents a single sentence and each column (3 columns total) represents: